FOUNDATION-AI-BASED/OLLAMA-MANAGER/README.md

 - ✅ UBUNTU 24
 - [ ] DEBIAN 12
 - [ ] LINUX MINT
-- ✅ Alma Linux 9.5 (localhost:5000 or 127.0.0.1:5000 only!
+- [x] Alma Linux 9.5 (localhost:5000 or 127.0.0.1:5000 only!
 On all Interfaces not supported therefore only on the device accessible!)
+- Disclaimer Alma Linux does not support the current ollama installer!
 ******************************************************************************************************************

 What is this tool?